EVE FANFEST BRINGS

 Is there an age limit for attendees?

-Their is no age limit for general entry to Fanfest.
-But you have to be 18 years old or older to enter the Party on Saturday and to participate in the Pub Crawl.
+There is no age limit for general entry to Fanfest, but you have to be 18 years old or older to enter the Party at The Top of the World on Saturday and to participate in the Pub Crawl.
 The legal drinking age in Iceland is 20 years.

 When and where is Fanfest 2017?